Sentieon/sentieon-dnascope-ml/README.md

 **A machine learning model for accurate and efficient germline small-variants detection**

-Sentieon DNAscope combines the robust and well-established preprocessing and assembly mathematics of the GATK’s HaplotypeCaller with a machine-learned genotyping model, achieving comparable SNP accuracy and superior insertion/deletion accuracy to existing tools with reduced computational cost.
+Sentieon DNAscope combines the robust and well-established preprocessing and assembly mathematics of the GATK’s HaplotypeCaller with a machine-learned genotyping model, achieving comparable SNP accuracy and superior insertion/deletion accuracy to state-of-the-art tools with reduced computational cost.

 ## Goal of a machine learning model in DNAscope